sowiecki/pantheon/README.md

 A [Node.js](https://nodejs.org/) server for controlling multiple "Internet of Things" (IoT) devices.

-Moirai integrates multiple devices into a single, common API, allowing for incredibly control through a RESTful API.
+Moirai integrates multiple products and devices into a single API, allowing for incredible control.

 Once a service is integrated, it can be controlled as part of a sequence of batched events.
 For example,